hapax/hapax.github.io/assets/simple-physics.md

 (c) Plug in some reasonable values for a box model of a human, and compare the size of the collision cylinders associated with the front and top of the box.
+You can determine the speed $v$ using Stokes' law and the fact that raindrops are typically $1$ mm in diameter.
-On these grounds, can you explain why MythBusters might have had a hard time testing this?
+On these grounds, can you explain why MythBusters might have had a hard time testing this myth?

 <p align="center">
   ⁂
   </p>

-**Exercise 15 (wet and windy).** When the wind blow, it imparts a horizontal velocity $u'$ to the rain.
+**Exercise 15 (wet and windy).** When the wind blow, it imparts a horizontal velocity to the rain.
-For a sphere a distance $d$ from shelter, how many drops will it collide with?
+As above, we consider a sphere seeking shelter a distance $d$ away.

+(a) Explain why, if the wind is blowing *away* from shelter, you should run as fast as possible.

+(b) Suppose the wind blows *towards* shelter with a horizontal velocity $u'$, and has downward velocity $v$ Demonstrate that there is a *finite* optimal speed to move towards shelter, $v^2/u'$.
+If it's very windy, it may be better to walk!

+(c) If you feel like doing some trigonometry, determine how many raindrops you encounter as a function of the parameters involved.

 ---